adamsilver/fdpb/02-a-checkout-flow.md

 > A number is a mathematical object used to count, measure, and label. [...] numerals are often used for labels (as with telephone numbers), for ordering (as with serial numbers), and for codes (as with ISBNs).

 Most of us think of numbers this way.
-We use them to count and measure, but equally, we use them to in dates and codes.
+We use them to count and measure, but equally, we use them in dates and codes.
 However, the HTML specification only agrees in part with this definition.
 It says that:

 > `type=number` is not appropriate for input that happens to only consist of numbers but isn’t strictly speaking a number.
 If it doesn’t make much sense to use number with spinners, `type=text` is probably the right choice (possibly with a pattern attribute).